Automattic/mongoose/CONTRIBUTING.md

 - Before opening a new issue, look for existing [issues](https://github.com/learnboost/mongoose/issues) to avoid duplication.
 If the issue does not yet exist, [create one](https://github.com/learnboost/mongoose/issues/new).
   - _The source of this project is written in javascript, not coffeescript, therefore your bug reports should be written in javascript_.
+  - In general, adding a "+1" comment to an existing issue does little to help get it resolved.
+A better way is to submit a well documented pull request with clean code and passing tests.

 ### Fixing bugs / Adding features